thinktecture/relayserver/docs/concepts.md

 1. `ConnectorHub`
    The connector hub is part of the SignalR [server-to-connector transport](#server-to-connector-transport).
    - The hub receives the response and hands it over to the response coordinator.
+1. `ResponseDispatcher`
+   The server dispatcher is part of the RabbitMQ [server-to-server transport](#server-to-server-transport) and sends messages to other servers.
+   - If shortcutting is disabled (default), or the client waiting for the response is connected to a different server, the server dispatcher puts the response in a message queue targeted to the server where the client waits for the response via the `ServerTransport`.
+   - Otherwise (shortcutting is enabled and is possible) the response is directly passed on to the `ResponseCoordinator`.
 1. `ResponseCoordinator`
    - If shortcutting is allowed by the configuration, the response coordinator will check if the client is waiting for the response on the server that received this response.
 If this is the case, the response will be processed directly, skipping the next two steps.
-1. `ServerDispatcher`
+1. `ServerTransport`
-   The server dispatcher is part of the RabbitMQ [server-to-server transport](#server-to-server-transport) and sends messages to other servers.
+   The server transport is part of the RabbitMQ [server-to-server transport](#server-to-server-transport).
+It is responsible for both sending as well as receiving messages.
-   - If shortcutting is disabled (default), or the client waiting for the response is connected to a different server, the server dispatcher puts the response in a message queue targeted to the server where the client waits for the response.
+   - When the `ResponseDispatcher` hands a response to the server transport, it will put a message into the queue for the corresponding origin server.
-1. `ServerHandler`
-   The server handler is part of the RabbitMQ [server-to-server transport](#server-to-server-transport), waiting for messages directed at this relay server instance.
-   - When a response is received, an event is raised to handle this.
-This event is handled by the response coordinator.
+   - When a response message is received, an event is raised by RabbitMQ to handle this.
+This event is handled by `ServerTransport` and the response is passed along to the `ResponseCoordinator` for further processing.
 1. `ResponseCoordinator`
    We are now on the server where the client is waiting for its response.
    - If the response body was too large for the transport, the body content is loaded from the body store.
    - The response is passed back to the relay middleware.
 2. `RelayMiddleware`
    - The relay middleware sends the response to the client waiting for it.

 ## Transports